employer responsibilities

 • If your employee/current HESTA member dies: please notify us so payment of any available benefit can be arranged.

 • Let us know about approved parental leave before the leave period begins.
-Insured members may be eligible for up to 12 months free insurance cover if you notify us before their leave begins.
+Insured members may be eligible for up to 12 months fee-free insurance cover if you notify us before their leave begins.

 • You are obliged to continue paying SG contributions for employees on long-service leave.
 If your employee is paid in advance, you should also pay their super contributions then.

-Have your employee complete a Change of member details form (pdf) and Certifying your identification (pdf).
+Otherwise, have your employee complete a Change of member details form (pdf) and Certifying your identification (pdf).
 They’ll need to provide certified documents to support their change of name (for example, a marriage certificate or divorce papers).
 Send the completed form to us.

 Your employees can go to the 'Combine' tab in their online account and search for their lost super.